Eliphaz21/Car-Price-Prediction_using_Regression_machine-learning_Model/README.md

-# Project 3 – Regression Model (Car Price Prediction)
+# Car Price Prediction website_using Regression Model
 This project is a complete regression prediction application built with **FastAPI** (backend) and a simple **HTML/CSS/JavaScript** frontend.

 The model predicts **used car prices** in **USDT** (numerically equivalent to USD here) and also returns the converted price in **Ethiopian Birr (ETB)**.
 It exposes a **`/predict/regression`** API that the frontend uses.